Archduchess Mechthildis of Austria

-Archduchess Mechthildis of Austria (11 October 1891 – 6 February 1966) was a daughter of Archduke Charles Stephen of Austria and a first cousin of King Alfonso XIII of Spain.
+Archduchess Mechthildis of Austria (11 October 1891 – 6 February 1966) was the daughter of Archduke Charles Stephen of Austria and a first cousin of King Alfonso XIII of Spain.
 She was a member of the Teschen branch of the House of Habsburg-Lorraine and an Archduchess of Austria and Princess of Hungary, and Bohemia by birth.
-In 1913 she married Prince Olgierd Czartoryski.
-The couple had four children and lived in Poland until the outbreak of World War II when they emigrated to Brazil.
+In 1913, she married Prince Olgierd Czartoryski.
+They had four children and lived in Poland until the outbreak of World War II when they emigrated to Brazil.

 Background and early life

 Archduchess Mechthildis was a daughter of Archduke Charles Stephen of Austria and his wife Archduchess Maria Theresa of Austria, Princess of Tuscany.
 Both of her parents were closely related to Emperor Franz Joseph.
 Mechthildis’s father was a grandson of Archduke Charles, Duke of Teschen who had led the Austrian army against Napoleon Bonaparte.
 Her father was a brother of Queen Maria Christina of Spain.
 Mechthildis’s mother, Archduchess Maria Theresa of Austria, Princess of Tuscany was a granddaughter of Leopold II, the last reigning Grand Duke of Tuscany.
 On her mother's side, she was a great-granddaughter of King Ferdinand II of the Two Sicilies.

 Archduchess Mechthildis was educated by private tutors, special emphasis was placed on languages.
 She learned German, Italian, English, French, and from 1895, Polish.
 Her father had followed a career in the Austrian Navy and Mechthildis spent her formative years primarily in Istria in the then-Austrian port of Pula in the Adriatic.
 Her father was very wealthy and the family had a winter residence in the island of Losinj in the Adriatic, and a palace in Vienna.
 In 1895 her father inherited vast properties in Galicia from Archduke Albert, Duke of Teschen.
 From 1907 the family's main residence was in Saybusch Castle in western Galicia.